vectordotdev/vector/docs/usage/configuration/transforms/sampler.md

   # REQUIRED - General

   # The component type
-  type = "sampler" # one of: sampler
+  type = "sampler" # must be: sampler

   # A list of upstream source for more info.
   inputs = ["my-source-id"]